 Unfortunately, the inflation adjustments to principle are taxable, even though you wouldn’t realize the gain until sale or maturity.
 This makes them far less effective outside of a tax-deferred retirement account.

 The biggest drawback to TIPS when considering them as an alternative to stocks for inflation protection is their lack of an upside.
 You can have great years with stocks, but your upside is far more limited with TIPS.
 They provide protection against inflation with minimal risk.
 For most retirees, that won’t be enough.

 What’s a Reasonable Long-Term Rate?

 Many financial advisers run long-term retirement projections using rates of three or four percent.
-That’s not unreasonable.
+That’s reasonable.
 We can’t say for sure what inflation will be — that’s what makes it such a problem.
-Looking backward, as advisers are prone to do, three or four percent is likely a good assumption.
+Looking backward, as advisers are prone to do, three or four percent has been a common assumption.

-The key to planning is to be prepared for a number of scenarios.
+The key to planning is to be prepared for several scenarios.

 This should encompass some less likely possibilities.
 For example, there’s a chance, albeit a low-probability one, that long-term inflation rates will be five percent or higher.
 That doesn’t mean that it’s better to use a higher rate in your planning.
 However, it would be a good idea to know at what point inflation becomes an issue for your plans.

 If you calculate you can afford to retire with a long-term inflation rate of four percent, consider what happens at five or six percent.
 It’s not that you need to be able to afford your retirement lifestyle at a higher long-term inflation rate.
 Rather, you need to know that things would change for the worse and have some idea of what that would look like.